Trump vs. Bannon: POTUS Unleashes Against Foes—Real and Imagined—in Alabama

 Bannon joins former Alaska Gov. Sarah Palin and ex-Trump adviser Sebastian Gorka, among other pro-Trump outside groups, in backing former Alabama Supreme Court Justice Roy Moore, who won the GOP primary last month but did not win 50 percent of the vote—leading to Tuesday’s runoff against Strange, who came in a distant second.

 It took serious convincing on the part of Republicans in Washington to get Trump to the point where he would not just tweet his support for Strange, but appear alongside him in his home state.
-And the appearance a gamble for the president.
+And the appearance was a gamble for the president.
 Despite Trump’s obvious star power in Alabama, the RealClearPolitics polling average shows Moore with a comfortable lead of eight points.

 It goes without saying that Alabama is Trump country, and ground zero for Trump’s base of voters that propelled him to the presidency.
 Tuesday’s election essentially pits Trump’s supporters against each other.

-Trump acknowledged the unusual nature of a sitting president picking sides in a Senate primary—especially in a deep-red state like Alabama, where he won by more than 30 points.
+Trump acknowledged the unusual nature of a sitting president picking sides in a Senate primary—especially in a deep-red state like Alabama, where he won by more than 30 points last November.
 But Trump values loyalty above all else, and Strange fits that bill.

 “The last thing I want to do is be involved in a primary… There’s something called loyalty,” Trump said, recalling an instance in which Trump called Strange to ensure he would support efforts to repeal and replace Obamacare.
 According to Trump, Strange told him to focus his efforts on other GOP senators because he was all-in for the president.
 Trump called that “the coolest thing.”